ryzen852/CatLitterMonitor/README.md

 Tap **＋ Add Cat** to add more.

-### 5. Start monitoring
+### 3. Start monitoring

 Go to **Monitor**, tap **Start**, then drag to draw the litter box zone on the camera feed.

-Keep the phone plugged in and the screen active.
-Chrome's Screen Wake Lock is requested automatically; if the phone still sleeps, disable screen timeout in Android display settings.
+Keep the device plugged in and the screen active.
+Chrome's Screen Wake Lock is requested automatically; if the device still sleeps, disable screen timeout in your system display settings.

 ---